How to interpret ASIC insolvency statistics

 The sources of data for this series are:

-- total registered liquidators – ASIC’s professional register for registered liquidators
+- total registered liquidators (including age, gender, years of registration and number of registered liquidators in a firm) – ASIC’s professional register for registered liquidators

 - new registered liquidators – Form 903B (Application for registration as a liquidator) where ASIC approves the application